WMGG AM & FM - A History

 In June 2009, WMGG flipped to all-business news (Bay Biz Radio 1470).
 It was granted a community of license change from Dunedin to Egypt Lake, as well as approval to move its broadcast tower from Palm Harbor to Tampa and operate with 750 watts days and 800 watts at night.

-After briefly returning to a Spanish format (Latina 1470) in 2010 and moving its offices and studios from 4300 West Cypress to 800 8th Avenue SE in Largo, WMGG switched to a syndicated talk format in the summer of 2011.
+After briefly returning to a Spanish format (Latina 1470) in 2010 and moving its offices and studios from 4300 West Cypress to 800 8th Avenue SE in Largo, WMGG switched to a syndicated talk format in the summer of 2011, then to Spanish/Talk in 2013.

 WMGG-FM (La Mega 96.1) was launched in 1999 when Mega bought a facility licensed to Dade City.
 It was sold to Tama Broadcasting two years later, and, in early 2002, became urban contemporary WTMP-FM.